 Venue: Courses are delivered in the state-of-the-art training suites in the McClay Library.
-The McClay Library is A on the following map.
+The McClay Library is 11 on the campus map (PDF)

 Course Request: If you have a request for a course on an IT topic not covered in the programme or wish to have a course provided for your unit, please contact email@example.com

 Briefings for Staff

 Information Services briefs nomiminated School/Directorate staff about the latest development in our services.
 Please visit the IS Briefings SharePoint site